 TMD, which is short for temporomandibular joint disease (or disorder), encompasses a number of different clinical conditions related to dysfunction of the temporomandibular joint or TMJ.
 The most common complaints are pain and restricted movement.
 In many cases the jaw can lock open or lock closed.
 Unfortunately, the design of the temporomandibular joint does lend itself to problems.
 The most endearing thing about the TMJ is that if it is that if used successfully in Scrabble in its entirety, it is worth 34 points.

 The TMJ joint can be particularly resistant to treatment.
 Initial therapies are aimed at reducing pain and inflammation within the joint.
 This can be accomplished by medication, massage therapy, and often using an acrylic splint on the teeth which is designed to place the jaw in a position that will reduce pressure on the joint.
 Also, in many cases the bite will need to be altered to improve the positioning of the joint.
+Botox has also proven to be helpful in decreasing TMJ pain.

 Extreme tooth wear can be very debilitating.
 Once the enamel layer is worn through, the teeth often become sensitive to changes in temperature.
 The loss of tooth height can also cause problems for the jaw joint by creating a bite that is over-closed, forcing the joint into uncomfortable positions while chewing.
 An over-closed bite can also cause shortening of the incisors, creating an unaesthetic appearance.